JiriSlof/KnowledgeBase/MS SharePoint Server.md

 ## License Rules
 ### **Server License**
 - Microsoft SharePoint Server license must be assigned to each server to run SharePoint Server services.
+- For Products under the Server/CAL License Model, customer may use one Running Instance of server software in either a Physical OSE or Virtual OSE on a Licensed Server for each License it acquires.

 ### **Client Acess License (CAL)**
 Microsoft SharePoint Server offers different levels of functionality, and there are CALs which correspond to this.